Wisdom0063/seedstars-test/README.md

 **Design Decision:** Separated view management logic from framework-specific implementations to enable easy extension and maintenance.

+Personas represented as the framework card instead of customer segments to put more focus on the personas and allow for easy navigation.

 ### Mock API
 Mock API is used for development and testing purposes.